cwoody81/Getting-and-Cleaning-Data-Course-Project/README.md

   + 4.Appropriately labels the data set with descriptive variable names.
   + 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-* Tidydata.csv is a file of the final tidy data asked for in question 5.
+* Tidydata.txt is a file of the final tidy data asked for in question 5.